-Transcription: On Premise Data Warehouse
+Transcription: Is the on-premises Data Warehouse Dead?

 Carlos L. Chacon: Compañeros, welcome to the “SQL Data Partners podcast,” the podcast dedicated to SQL Server-related topics, which is designed to help you become more familiar with what’s out there, how you might use those features or ideas, and how you might apply them in your environments.

 This is episode 48.
 Episode 48, can you believe it?
 I know it might not be a big thing for you, but episode 50 is right around the corner.
 I’m pretty excited about it.